Career Summary

 Biography

-She leads a program to domesticate a salt-loving plant, a halophyte, as a seed oil crop for arid environments.
-Her team have generated several important resources for the genus Salicornia including a global germplasm collection and genomes of several species.
-She is now assessing the genetic relatedness of this collection as well as performing field trials with the inbred lines in the Middle East.
-Breeding efforts led to more vigorous plants with high oil content and favorable fatty acid composition.
-Vanessa thinks that cultivating Salicornia with seawater could be a sustainable solution for countries reliant on imported seed oils.
+Her lab also aims to domesticate Salicornia — a salt-tolerant halophyte — as both a fresh vegetable and seed oil crop for arid environments.
+Her team has built key resources for the genus, including a global germplasm collection and multi-species genomes.
+Current work encompasses genetic diversity assessment of this collection, field trials with inbred lines in the Middle East, and breeding for vigorous plants with high oil content and favourable fatty acid composition.
+Vanessa proposes that cultivating Salicornia with salt water offers a sustainable pathway for countries reliant on imported seed oils and seeking novel, salt-tolerant food sources.

 Qualifications